SandeepGitHub3/ds-algo/notes/structy/7-Graphs.md

 Source.longestPath(graph); // -> 2
 ```
 Important Problem.
 The trick is to detemine the terminal nodes which can be identified as nodes which do not have any neighbours, since this is Directed Acyclic graph.
 From there on we can use DFS to back calculate the distance.
+While calculating the distance for a node, get the longest(max) diatance of its neighbours.
 <img src="images/image-29.png" alt="alt text" width="600">

 ```